 As the splashback is the feature, I wanted a neutral benchtop that would complement.
 Nothing with a vein that would clash with the natural stone but it also couldn’t be too stark.
 I opted for ‘Organic white’ by Caesarstone as it has subtle mottling (a pattern that works well with natural stone) and a warm white/soft grey tone that complements the other finishes.

 Similarly with the floor tile I was looking for one that would tie in with the tones of the kitchen.
 My mother-in-law loves terrazzo but as we tiling over an existing floor, we couldn’t go thicker than a standard 9mm tile.
 We brought many terrazzo-look tile samples to her house but they were all either too busy or threw a lot of blue tones.

-Of course my trusty favourite, Etna Moon from Tile Republic, looked fab with the other materials.
+After bringing over boot-loads of tile samples, we settled on this warm grey stone look tile which picked up on the undertones of the other materials.
 I selected a semi-polished finish as it’s easier to clean and this room gets a lot of traffic… mainly my two kids playing out in the garden and trekking dirt and sand inside!